dexC166/dex-note-taking-app/README.md

 ## <a name="note">📌 Note</a>

-This app was originally built by following @codesistency’s YouTube tutorial for learning and inspiration.
+This app started as a learning project following @codesistency's excellent YouTube tutorial, but quickly evolved into something uniquely mine.
+Through countless hours of experimentation, customization, and iterative improvements, I've transformed the initial tutorial code into a personalized showcase of my growth as a developer.
+The real magic happens when you take the foundation and build something that reflects your own vision and learning journey.

-The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I’ve reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture and recent modifications, not as a record of the actual chronological build.
+The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I've reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture and recent modifications, not as a record of the actual chronological build.

 ---